 Cost reduction is not, however, the major benefit - the major benefits are:

 - this is the only known and practical way of meeting the implicit constitutional requirement that states resolve elections on election day without significant advance voting;

 - the near elimination of opportunities for vote cheating;

-Although the quality of the work going into the generation of state and county lists of eligible voters determines the extent to which ineligible voters are included, the dead cannot vote, ballot boxes cannot be stuffed, individuals cannot record more than one choice on each issue, and the open nature of the list encourages all political parties to improve it by removing the other guy's ineligibles and adding their own eligibles.
+Although the quality of the work going into the generation of state and county lists of eligible voters determines the extent to which ineligible voters are included (or eligible voters excluded), the dead cannot vote, ballot boxes cannot be stuffed, individuals cannot record more than one choice on each issue, and the open nature of the list encourages all political parties to improve it year-round by removing the other guy's ineligibles and adding their own eligibles.

-Combine smart display security and open source application code with the fact that results from all data centers have to match the paper record and what you get is that none of the more significant forms of cheating seen in 2020 will be possible.
-People will, of course, come up with new ideas - but the use of duplicate audit trails, balanced competing interests, and open source software means that these things are very likely to be caught.
+Combine smart display security and open source application code with the fact that results from all data centers have to match both paper records and what you get is that none of the more significant forms of cheating seen in 2020 will be possible.
+People will, of course, come up with new ideas - but the use of duplicate audit trails, balanced competing interests, and open source software means that these are unlikely to remain either secret or effective for long.

 - the near total elimination of today's most important process barriers to voting;

 Because terminals can connect from anywhere they can go into everything from foreign bases and consulates to hospitals to eliminate the need for both advance and absentee balloting.
 Counties could, for example, opt to do things like sending mobile polling teams to extended care centers on election day without imperiling ballot security - and people with voting rights in multiple jurisdictions (e.g. on tax initiatives in one county and political office choices in another) can vote in those jurisdictions wherever they happen to be on election day.